RafaelCaballero/sbuggy/README.md

 # README #

-SQL View Debugger for PosgreSQL
+SQL View Debugger for PosgreSQL developed for Hopla Software.
+See http://gpd.sip.ucm.es/rafa/hopla/sbuggy.html for an introduction

 ### What is this repository for? ###